SirDankenstien/dank.bin-checker/README.md

 # dank.bin-checker
+Strictly for educational purposes only
-Generates and checks bins for validity with selenium
+- Generates and checks bins for validity with selenium